Can you Direct Bury Wooden Posts?

 Raising the Sheridan Barn, 1872, Shorpy.com

 Post-frame structures have been around for 100 years.
 They’re built upon the principle of simple but sturdy construction to cut costs and not space.
 Think of the arch of a bridge.
 Dozens of posts work together to hold up a long platform.
 Its strength is in its numbers, the materials used, and how they fit together.
-In a pole building, wooden posts are set in the ground, spaced farther apart than typical studs, allowing for large open spaces without the need for interior walls.
+In a pole building, builders set wooden posts in the ground, spacing them farther apart than typical studs, allowing for large open spaces without the need for interior walls.

 Bridges are built with steel for maximum strength, but post-frame buildings use wood to keep costs low.
 Since bare wood can rot when in direct contact with the ground, treated lumber became the industry standard.

 Chemically infused lumber, or pressure-treated wood makes the wood itself resistant to decay and insects.
 This is a powerful improvement, taking the lifespan of the wooden post from 1-2 years to 20 years.
-Additional treatments can also be applied at the base of the post where it touches the ground, ensuring an even longer life.
+You can also apply additional treatments at the base of the post where it touches the ground, ensuring an even longer life.

 Treated in-ground posts are fine for most applications, but here are 2 more innovative options for even greater durability: